Part 2 extends Part 1 of the tutorial to create both large and small dots, as a demonstration of how to use global variables.

 A bug for you to work on: The program you just built has a slight bug.
 If you start drawing before pressing any of the paint buttons, the paint color will be black; however, after you choose a color, there's no way to get back to black.
 Think about how you could fix that.

-You create global variables by using def blocks from the Variables drawer.
+You create global variables by using initialize blocks from the Variables drawer.

-Scan the following barcode onto your phone to install and run the sample app.
+Scan the following QR code with your device to install and run the sample app.

 If you'd like to work with this sample in App Inventor, download the source code to your computer, then open App Inventor, click Projects, choose Import project (.aia) from my computer..., and select the source code you just downloaded.